 As organizations continue to streamline business processes, there’s a massive opportunity to take the next step and automate cognitive activities.
 The bid is to automate high-order tasks, which, in the past, needed human judgment and perceptual capabilities.

 Cognitive automation is an extension of RPA technology and a step toward hyper-automation and intelligent automation.
 The process entails the automation of judgment or knowledge-based tasks or processes using AI.
 In essence, the role of cognitive automation is to add an AI layer to the RPA software to ensure RPA bots can carry out reasoning and knowledge-based tasks more efficiently.
-This improves operational efficiency, reduces error rate, and increases ROI.
+This improves operational efficiency, reduces error rates, and increases ROI.

 Cognitive Automation Improves RPA